PerNilsson360/jstr/README.md

 ```
 jxp --help
-Usage: jxp --xpath="xpath"
+Usage: jxp --json=<optional file> --xpath="xpath"
 Evaluates a xpath expression against a JSON object.
-JSON data is read from stdin and result is printed on stdout.
+JSON data is either read from stdin or file.
+Result is printed on stdout.
 ```

 ```